mhmmd-attar/asgmt2-django-mvt/README.md

 ## Application
 https://asgmt2-django-mvt.herokuapp.com/katalog/

+# Assignment 2
+### Create a diagram containing client request to the Django web application and its response.
+Also explain the flow of the diagram and how the urls.py, views.py, models.py and HTML files connected each other.

+### Explain why do we use virtual environments?
+Let's say, if we do not use the virtual environments, can we still create a Django web application?

+### Explain how did you implement the steps on point 1 to point 4 above.

 ## Introduction

 This repository is a template that is designed to help students who take the Platform-Based Development/Programming Course (CSGE602022) to know the structure of a Django Web application project, including the files and configurations that are important in running the application.
 You can freely copy the contents of this repository or utilise this repository as a learning material and also as a starting code to build a Django Web application project.